gustavoespitia/julia_in_codespaces/README.md

 Restart Codespaces (clic on alert notice or simple reload the page)

 When restart precedures finished, press Cntrl-Shift-P and execute Julia Start REPL (or simply press Alt-J Alt-O)

+To use the selected package issue the Julia using command, per example: julia> using SimpleDistributionPowerFlow

+To know the version of Julia, issue the bash command: julia -version